NaanProphet/krishnastudio-site/content/post/tech/2023/overclocking-nintendo-switch/index.md

 3. Drag the `FAT32` slider all the way to the right.
 Select `Next Step` and then `Start`.
 4. The re-format and restore should be successful!
 This will rename the SD card to `SWITCH SD` woo!
 5. Next, navigate to `Tools > Backup` and backup both `eMMC BOOT0 & BOOT1` and `eMMC RAW GPP` (15 mins for the 32 GB model). ![](nintendo-switch-backup-1.jpeg) ![](nintendo-switch-backup-2.jpeg)
 6. Eject the SD card while Hekate is running.
-A popup will say `SD card was removed!
-Nyx will reload after inserting it.` That is fine.
-(Otherwise enter USB storage mode `Tools > USB Tools > SD Card` which is about 3x slower.)
+The popup `SD card was removed!
+Nyx will reload after inserting it.` is normal.
+Alternatively, use USB storage mode (`Tools > USB Tools > SD Card`), which is slower.
 7. Copy the new `backup` folder's contents from the SD card to a safe location (5 mins).
 Delete the `backup` folder from the SD card after, if desired.
 8. The original `/bootloader/hekate_ipl.ini` should read as follows.